How Much Does an Electrical Inspection Cost?

 If you’re a homeowner, there are several steps you can take to prevent future issues and prolong the useful life of your electrical systems.

-Unplugging appliances when you’re not using them not only saves power, it also extends the life of the appliance.
+• Unplug: Unplugging appliances when you’re not using them not only saves power, it also extends the life of the appliance.

-Many electrical problems stem from excess dust and the subsequent clogs, so regular dusting will prevent costly, potentially dangerous issues.
+• Dust: Many electrical problems stem from excess dust and the subsequent clogs, so regular dusting will prevent costly, potentially dangerous issues.

-Switching to appliances and light bulbs that use less power will reduce the load on your electrical system and extend its lifespan.
+• Switch to energy-efficient devices and appliances: Switching to appliances and light bulbs that use less power will reduce the load on your electrical system and extend its lifespan.

-Catch small problems like hot switches, dead outlets, or frayed wires before they become major problems.
+• Monitor wires, outlets, and switches: Catch small problems like hot switches, dead outlets, or frayed wires before they become major problems.

-Electrical surges like those caused by lightning strikes can devastate a home’s electrical system and any appliances or other items plugged in during the surge.
+• Consider a whole home surge protector: Electrical surges like those caused by lightning strikes can devastate a home’s electrical system and any appliances or other items plugged in during the surge.
 A whole house surge protector will protect you from power outages and even electrical fires.

-How to find a electrical inspector
+How to find an electrical inspector

 Finally, if you’re concerned about cost, get estimates from at least three electrical inspectors to get a sense of your local market.